Editor’s note: This essay was posted originally, in slightly different form, on July 25, 2012, to mark the 44th anniversary of Humanae Vitae.

 It’s hardly a news flash, of course, that there are many who have separated themselves from full communion with the Church because of Paul VI’s clear teaching that contraception is sinful and contrary to God’s plan for marriage, procreation, and family life.
 I have no doubt that many Catholics who use contraception are ignorant of what the Church teaches—and why she teaches it.
 Yet there are those who knowingly, willfully, and without shame insist that they and their convenient (and supposedly perfect) consciences have found the Church’s teaching to be inadequate, inconvenient, and incorrect.
 Taken to its logical, if not altogether comfortable, conclusion, this approach assumes that God himself upholds the dissent founded upon their (poorly formed) consciences.

 In other words, if final, definite authority is ascribed to one’s conscience, then what it says is “true” must, when push comes to shove, be what God also says is true (unless one is willing to say God can hold contradictory moral beliefs).
 Yet this is nonsensical.
-On this feast of St. James, such a faulty, narcissistic approach brings to mind this passage of Scripture:
+Such a faulty, narcissistic approach brings to mind this passage of Scripture:

 Let no one say when he is tempted, “I am tempted by God”; for God cannot be tempted with evil and he himself tempts no one; but each person is tempted when he is lured and enticed by his own desire.
 Then desire when it has conceived gives birth to sin; and sin when it is full-grown brings forth death.
 Do not be deceived, my beloved brethren.
 Every good endowment and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.
 (James 1:13-17)

-St. James was not writing about contraception, but the deeper principles certainly apply: when one’s desires and passions and intellectual projects are made the final authority rather than aligning with a final authority, it follows that sin is—ahem—conceived and birthed.
+St. James, whose feast is celebrated on July 25th, was not writing about contraception, but the deeper principles certainly apply: when one’s desires and passions and intellectual projects are made the final authority rather than aligning with a final authority, it follows that sin is—ahem—conceived and birthed.
 And it leads to death, spiritual and otherwise.
 As Bl.
 John Paul II wrote in his encyclical, Evangelium Vitae:

 Indeed, the pro- abortion culture is especially strong precisely where the Church’s teaching on contraception is rejected.
 Certainly, from the moral point of view contraception and abortion are specifically different evils: the former contradicts the full truth of the sexual act as the proper expression of conjugal love, while the latter destroys the life of a human being; the former is opposed to the virtue of chastity in marriage, the latter is opposed to the virtue of justice and directly violates the divine commandment “You shall not kill”.
 But despite their differences of nature and moral gravity, contraception and abortion are often closely connected, as fruits of the same tree. (par 13)